Keysight/python-trsfile/README.md

    which trs files are stored.
 This means that the first trace added to the trace set dictates the length of both arrays _and_ strings.
 If a longer string is added later, it will result in a corrupted trace set.
-2. The length of every parameter is saved in the header at creation time, in a structure called `TraceParameterDefinitionMap`.
+2. The length of every parameter is saved in the header when a trace is added to the trace set, in a structure called `TraceParameterDefinitionMap`.
 This structure is used when reading out the traces to determine the structure of the included data, and must therefore be consistent with the actual trace parameters to create a valid trace set.
 This information is _not_ added to the individual traces themselves.
 3. Going forward, there will be pre-defined tags used to mark important information:
     - SAMPLES: An alternative for saving the samples of a trace.
 This may in the future replace the predefined trace structure of title-data-samples.